bouralu89/dp-client/README.md

 dp-client
 ==========================

-This is AngularJS and Apache Cordova mobile hybrid app created as a client part of my diploma thesis.
+This is AngularJS and Apache Cordova mobile hybrid app build as a part of my diploma thesis.

 ## Requires